recroviral/Viral-Patel/README.md

-# Hello I'm Viral Patel
+# Create Free Portfolio website using GitHub Pages

 Fllow the steps to create your on Beautiful Portfolio Website using GitHub Pages.

 ## Prerequisites
-Create you protfolio website using templates, HTML , CSS and Javascript
+-Create GitHub account
+-Create your own protfolio website.
+Save main html file as index.html

 ## Create a repository